SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 > [!WARNING]
 > - As stated for the previous example, also note for this example: Before using the GitHub APIs, make sure that you have consulted the following documentation: <a href="https://docs.github.com/en">GitHub Docs</a>, <a href="https://docs.github.com/en/enterprise-cloud@latest/rest/markdown/markdown?apiVersion=2022-11-28#render-a-markdown-document">Render a Markdown document</a>, <a href="https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28">Rate limits for the REST API</a>
-> - To run the example class, copy and paste the code into a class named `zcl_demo_abap`.
+> - To try it out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 Run the class using F9.
 It is set up to display HTML content in the console.
 Using the GitHub API, sample Markdown content is sent and converted to HTML.